Dart posted on Hacker News and is live on Launch YC today only—check it out!

 By actively managing workload, you can prevent burnout and ensure a healthier work-life balance for your team.

-Conflicts and disputes can occasionally arise during the task allocation process.
+Conflicts and disputes can occasionally arise during this process.
 It's important to address these issues promptly and objectively.

 By effectively allocating tasks to team members, you can: